 Since fiscal 2015, we have entered into five sets of forward contracts, generally to hedge the benchmark interest rate on portions of our Senior Notes prior to issuance ("Rate Lock Agreements").
 Upon issuance of the associated debt, the Rate Lock Agreements were settled and their fair values were recorded within AOCI.
 The resulting gains and losses from these transactions are amortized to interest expense over the lives of the associated debt.
-We recognized net gains of \$0.9 million in the three months ended September 30, 2024, for the amortization of the net of the Rate Lock Agreements that had been recognized in AOCI, which decreased the interest expense on a net basis.
-We recognized net gains of \$0.9 million in the three months ended September 30, 2023, for the amortization of the net of the Rate Lock Agreements that had been recognized in AOCI, which decreased the interest expense on a net basis.
-As of September 30, 2024, the aggregate unamortized portion of the fair value of the forward contracts for the Rate Lock Agreements was a \$46.8 million net gain.
+We recognized net gains of \$0.8 million and \$1.8 million in the three and six months ended December 31, 2024, respectively, for the amortization of the net of the Rate Lock Agreements that had been recognized in AOCI, which decreased the interest expense on a net basis.
+We recognized net gains of \$0.9 million and \$1.9 million in the three and six months ended December 31, 2023, respectively, for the amortization of the net of the Rate Lock Agreements and been recognized in AOCI, which decreased the interest expense on a net basis.
+We recognized net gains of \$0.9 million and \$1.9 million in the three and six months ended December 31, 2023, respectively, for the amortization of the net of the Rate Lock Agreements that had been recognized in AOCI, which decreased the interest expense on a net basis.
+As of December 31, 2024, the aggregate unamortized portion of the fair value of the forward contracts for the Rate Lock Agreements was a \$45.9 million net gain.